NBA Rumors: Carmelo Anthony May Need To Take New Role Coming Off The Bench With Houston Rockets

 “The Rockets were in the mix for Anthony last summer, and the team could take a flier on him if he gets bought out.
 Again, role will be important here.
 Subbing in Anthony for the departed Trevor Ariza would be a mistake, as the drop off in defense would likely be staggering.
 Anthony, who makes most sense as a power forward, also wouldn’t be a good fit next to Anderson, who was a key factor in Houston’s second most-used lineup last year.
 However, if Melo is willing to come off the bench, he would likely fare better.
 With the way the Rockets stagger Paul and James Harden, Melo would still be sharing the floor with another superstar.”

-The Houston Rockets have seen their Western Conference competition grow stronger in this offseason, with LeBron James moving to the Los Angeles Lakers and DeMarcus Cousins pick up a one-year deal with the Golden State Warriors.
+The Houston Rockets have seen their Western Conference competition grow stronger in this offseason, with LeBron James moving to the Los Angeles Lakers and DeMarcus Cousins picking up a one-year deal with the Golden State Warriors.
 After the Rockets reached the doorstep of the NBA Finals last season only to collapse in a seven-game defeat at the hands of the Warriors, many believe that the addition of Carmelo Anthony could help offset the losses of Trevor Ariza and help the Rockets finally get over the hump.

 Carmelo Anthony's player efficiency rating was at its peak in 2012-13 when he ranked 4th in the NBA behind only LeBron James, Kevin Durant and Chris Paul.